 By Mitch Hulse

-Mitch Hulse is a graduate student in the Public Policy & Global Affairs Program at the University of British Columbia and participated in the NetHope Global Summit 2017 in Vancouver, Canada.
+Mitch Hulse is a graduate student in the Public Policy & Global Affairs Program at the University of British Columbia.
 His studies focus on economic development policy, information communication technology, and principles for digital development.
 You can follow him on Twitter @mitchhulse.